Autumn Internet Romance Novel

-That September night, Oliver navigated through the site as usual, reading a couple of his favorite authors' latest works.
+That autumn night, Oliver navigated through the site as usual, reading a couple of his favorite authors' latest works.
 His own handle was "Ollie."
 As he perused the updated list of authors online, a new name caught his eye.

 It was simply "Sara."